 We are always on the lookout for forward thinking individuals who can contribute to and further the ethos of the organisation.
 Whether in policy, research or media, Triangle believes that synergies across its three focus areas not only helps the organisation grow as a whole, but also develops and further enriches the professional and personal needs of its team of specialists and generalists.

-Sami Halabi is Triangle’s Director of Knowledge, a researcher and media expert with extensive economic, qualitative and quantitative research training and expertise.
+Sami Halabi is Triangle’s Director of Policy, a researcher and media expert with extensive economic, qualitative and quantitative research training and expertise.
 At Triangle Sami manages the firm’s operations and provides oversight and quality assurance to all projects.
 He has over a decade of experience leading evaluation and research projects across multiple geographies, specifically in West Asia and North Africa.
-Sami has lead projects for clients such as the European Union, the UAE Ministry of Foreign Affairs, UNDP, UNRWA, and UNICEF, WFP, UNESCWA, the ILO, ICRC, Save the Children, Oxfam, DRC and many others.
+Sami has led projects for clients such as the European Union, the UAE Ministry of Foreign Affairs, UNDP, UNRWA, and UNICEF, WFP, UNESCWA, the ILO, ICRC, Save the Children, Oxfam, DRC and many others.
 Previous to Triangle, Sami had a long career in policy journalism with media outlets such as France24 and the Lebanese Broadcasting Corporation.
 Sami holds a Masters degree in Public Policy with Distinction from The University of Edinburgh.

 Nizar Ghanem is Triangle’s Director of Research, with more than a decade of experience in qualitative and quantitative research, economic development, governance and training.
 Nizar’s research portfolio includes designing and leading key research projects, needs assessments and baseline surveys for EU, USAID, NORAD, UNDP, UNICEF, ESCWA, and World Learning.
 Before founding his previous consultancy, Menapolis, Nizar was a Senior Analyst at the Lebanese Centre for Policy Studies.
 Nizar has also authored several reports and scholarly articles on a variety of topics related to governance and development in the West Asia region.
 Nizar holds a Bachelors in Business and Accounting from Notre Dame University, Lebanon and a Masters in International Relations and Economics from The School of Advanced International Studies at Johns Hopkins University, USA.